 2424 18th Street NW, #R2

-2424 18th Street NW, #R2 is the larger of two massive units in a former car dealership located in the heart of Adams Morgan.
-The 3,800 square-foot, three-floor industrial space has 14-foot ceilings, two bedrooms, a private deck on the second floor, a roof deck, a garage parking space, and a living area big enough to host a party for 200 people.
+The larger of two massive units in a former car dealership located in the heart of Adams Morgan, the three-floor industrial space has a number of aspects that one would expect to find in a real loft — 14-foot ceilings, a private deck on the second floor (plus a larger deck on the roof), and a living area big enough to host a party for a few hundred people.

 2424 18th Street NW